grannycart/by-sound-alone_source/beta-manuscript/6_Chapter.md

 "And, uh, be careful," continued the dock boss, "If you damage the platform, or say, blow it up, _you_ are fucking responsible, understood?"

-Hemi waved an acknowledgment but did not bother turning to look back at the man.
+Hemi waved an arm in acknowledgment but did not bother turning to look back at the man.

 Out of earshot, Gregory asked quietly, "Are we going to start unloading the _Prospect_ by ourselves Hemi?"
-Imagining the total weight of the hundreds of heavy wooden crates in the hold.
+He imagined the total weight of the hundreds of heavy wooden crates in the hold.

 "No. That is their responsibility.
 They want the cargo, they need to move it.
 You and I are going to set up the gangway."

-Hemi got the engine for the crane started and when it was pouring black diesel smoke at a nice consistent rate out over the water, he lowered the boom, and dropped the hook into the cargo hold of the _Prospect_.
+Hemi got the engine for the crane started and when it was pouring black diesel smoke at a nice consistent rate out over the channel, he lowered the boom, and dropped the hook into the cargo hold of the _Prospect_.
 Gregory, down on the deck in the cargo hold, rigged the gangway to it, and Hemi lifted it up and settled it down on deck.
 Hemi waited for Gregory to appear on deck, and then moved the gangway out over the gap between the boat and the dock, while Gregory guided it into place, and then lashed it down.

 With the gangway set, Hemi shut down the crane and made his way back aboard the _Prospect_.
 He found Percy and advised her they should lay low inside the boat until the dock boss' crew got there.
 So Captain Percy, Hemi, Bastian, Gregory, and Sir Trelew rounded up in the galley around a new pot of coffee.
 Cassandra had gone off to her rack to catch up on sleep.

 They proceeded to drink two and a half pots of coffee as a couple of hours went by, but eventually there was the sound of feet on the _Prospect's_ deck above and the grind of the crane's diesel starting up.
 When Percy got down to the cargo hold, the deck boss' crew of people -- men and women, but all of a hefty dockworker build and wearing tough, undyed canvas clothing -- were already rigging crates onto the hook of the crane and preparing to unload.

 The dock and platform that had been so quiet and empty was now full of noise and people.
 The crates were hoisted out of the cargo hold one-by-one, carefully stacked four to a cart.
-Then a team of dockworkers hauled the creaking carts up to the platform where the team would unload the crates and stack them by hand.
+Then a team of dockworkers hauled the creaking carts up to the platform where the team would unload and stack the crates by hand.

-The dock crew worked steadily at it for a few hours, with Percy and Hemi observing from the bridge of the sail, where they could keep an eye on things without getting in the way.
+The dock crew worked steadily at it for a few hours, with Percy and Hemi observing from the bridge of the sail where they could keep an eye on things without getting in the way.
 Generally there was not much to say.
 Percy was getting sleepy in the warm and still afternoon air.

-Then Percy asked, "so Chips is fucking gone Hemi?"
+Then Percy asked, "so Chips is fucking gone?"

-"Yes, gone."
+"Yes, gone," said Hemi.

 "What are we going to do about that?
 We need a fucking engineer."

 "I think we will feel the loss of Chips poignantly."
 Hemi said with only the tiniest trace of blame in his voice.
 "We will have to hire someone qualified eventually.
-But for the moment, I think Gregory will make do.
-He has spent a lot of time working with Chips since he came on, and has learned very quickly."
+But for the moment, I suppose I will have to take on much of the engineering work."

-"About that...
-I was thinking maybe we leave him the fuck here.
-If that sub commander wants Gregory, and Gregory is not on our boat, then they will leave the _Prospect_ fuckin' alone and stop fuckin' following us.
-That's fucking logical, right?"

-Hemi stroked his beard.
-"That only works if there is a way to communicate to the sub commander that Gregory is not on board.
-I do not see how we can do that.
-At least not without also just giving Gregory up to them.
-Are you willing to do that?"

-"I suppose that is going a bit too fucking far."

-"We also need his engineering skills.
-My advice is we keep him on."

-"Alright.
-But that almost certainly means we are nowhere near the end of being pursued by that fucking sub."

-"The next thing we need to do is end that pursuit.
-We need to resolve that, one way or another, before we can get back to routine cargo-hauling work."
+"That's why you're my fuckin' Deck Boss Hemi -- is there nothing you can't do?"

+"You know it is not about what I cannot do, it is about having the time to do it.
+We did well with Cassandra, but we need to hire _skilled_ people.
+After all, I do not think I need to remind you that we did not just lose Chips, we lost Owen too..."

 [//]: # (### Shakes arrives)

-The hold was about three-quarters empty when Hemi and Percy heard the heavy diesels of a large ship moving up the channel.
+Into the middle of their conversation crept the roll of heavy diesels from a large ship moving up the channel.
 When a horn sounded they turned to find there was no ship coming from the direction of the engine sound.
-Hemi lifted his binoculars and scanned his way up the channel until he saw the familiar low outline of the _Gnat's_ sail with a spiky-haired head sticking out of it, and a stream of diesel exhaust flowing out from behind.
+Hemi lifted his binoculars and scanned the channel until he saw the familiar low outline of the _Gnat's_ sail with a spiky-haired head sticking out of it, and a stream of diesel exhaust flowing out behind.

 "Sylvia," said Hemi, "it is the _Gnat_."